-Nestled along a private driveway and set back from the road, this pretty flint holiday cottage is spacious, light and bright and just minutes from the sandy beach in Thornham on the North Norfolk coast.
+Nestled along a private driveway, this pretty flint holiday cottage is spacious, light and bright and just minutes from the sandy beach in Thornham on the North Norfolk coast.

 Plus there is a large TV with Netflix and an adjoining games room for the children to hide themselves away in and entertain themselves with table tennis table, DVD and Wii console.

 Cooking will be a pleasure in the fantastic and well-equipped kitchen.
 With everything you need, you will be able to rustle up a storm here and dine on the large trestle table in the light and bright garden/dining room which overlooks the pretty garden.

 Sleeping comes easy here and after a day on the beach or exploring the coast you will appreciate the super-comfy beds.
 Poplars comes with three bedrooms; one King-size bedroom with en suite; one double and a twin, perfect for children or friends who are happy to share.
 There is also a family bathroom on the first floor with Jacuzzi bath and a downstairs cloakroom.

 Outside you will find a pretty garden with relaxing water feature and 50 cm deep pond, so please ensure you supervise young children.

 The space is delightful for a spot of al fresco dining and you can enjoy good conversation sat outside around the large garden table as the sun goes down.

 Beautiful cottage and garden, pretty village with great pubs serving good food and all dog friendly!

 Being in the heart of Thornham there is plenty to do right on your doorstep, with the sandy beach and harbour and the numerous pubs, restaurants and shops, you will be kept entertained and you will soon realise you are well and truly in a great spot for exploring the whole of the North Norfolk coast.